thkien/ktreediff/README.md

 ```
 $ treediff dir_a\file_1.txt dir_b\file_1.txt

-INFO: 2 files are identical at binary level
+2 files are identical at binary level
 ```

-## How to build and install
+## How to build and install locally

 To build this project, run the following commands